-Remember the saying that you’ve only got sixty seconds to make a great first impression?
+You’ve only got sixty seconds to make a great first impression!

-In fact, recent psychological research suggests that you might not even have that long!
+In fact, recent psychological research suggests that you might have less time than you think to do it!

 How would you feel if I said that you haven’t actually got sixty, thirty or even five seconds?